-Because of some of these challenges, we introduced the server-side scanning for all paying clients (included in all our plans).
-This scanner will crawl all files in your website directory and work to identify hidden backdoors, phishing page, malware injections, spam and other conditional type infections.
-Both scanners compliment one another and each are designed to detect certain things and help to verify what the other catches.
+Because of some of these challenges, we introduced the server-side scanning for all paying clients (included in all of our plans).
+This scanner will crawl every file in your website directory and work to identify hidden backdoors, phishing pages, malware injections, spam, and other conditional type infections.
+Both scanners compliment one another and each are designed to detect certain things and help verify what the other catches.

 Another benefit of our server-side scanning is it will generate an audit trail of any file changes, allowing us to see exactly when a compromise happened.

-When you couple that with our manual audits (done by our support team and included in all our plans), you start building a very high level of detection confidence in all the sites we monitor.
+When you couple that with our manual audits done by our support team (a service included in all our plans), you’re receiving the most comprehensive review of your environment.